 Christians around the world are being brutally persecuted, facing imprisonment, torture, and even death.
 We shed light on their responses so that the world may know their stories and that others facing persecution may forge similar paths of witness and resistance.

 "Under Caesar’s Sword" is a collaborative global research project that investigates how Christian communities respond when their religious freedom is severely violated.
-It is a partnership of the Center for Civil and Human Rights at the University of Notre Dame and the Religious Freedom Project at the Berkley Center for Religion, Peace, and World Affairs at Georgetown University.
+It is a partnership of the University of Notre Dame and the Religious Freedom Project at the Berkley Center for Religion, Peace, and World Affairs at Georgetown University.